Privacy-Preserving Visual Localization with Event Cameras

-\paragraph{Structure-Based Localization} Figure~\ref{fig:teaser}c shows our localization process.
-Given event streams from a scene $S_e{=}\{\mathcal{E}_1,\dots,\mathcal{E}_N\}$ with each stream spanning a short time, we first convert events into images $S_i{=}\{I_1,\dots,I_N\}$.
-Then we run the off-the-shelf structure-from-motion pipeline COLMAP~\cite{colmap_1} on $S_i$.
-The result is a map containing 3D points and 6DoF pose-annotated images.
+Figure~\ref{fig:teaser}-(c) shows our localization process.
+In the mapping stage, a 3D map representaion is built from event streams captured for a scene: $S_e{=}\{\mathcal{E}_1,\dots,\mathcal{E}_N\}$, with each stream being a spatiotemporal volume of events spanning a short time.
+In the query stage, a user-captured query stream $\mathcal{E}_q$ is matched against the map to localize the user.
+To build the map, we first convert the reference events $S_e$ into images $S_i{=}\{I_1,\dots,I_N\}$.
+Then we run an off-the-shelf structure-from-motion pipeline COLMAP~\cite{colmap_1} on $S_i$.
+The result is a map containing 3D keypoints and 6DoF pose-annotated reference images.

-As the next step, we use global features vectors from NetVLAD~\cite{netvlad} for candidate pose selection.
-Given a captured query event stream $\mathcal{E}_q$, we first reconstruct the image $I_q$ and extract its NetVLAD feature vector $\bold{f_q} \in R^{4096}$.
-Similarly, for each pose-annotated reference image $I_i$ in the 3D map, we extract its feature vector $\bold{f_i}$.
-We compute the L2 distances between the query and reference image features and select the top-K nearest poses for further refinement.
+Next, we extract global features vectors using NetVLAD~\cite{netvlad} for each pose-annotated reference image $I_i$ in the 3D map for \emph{candidate pose selection}.
+In the query stage, we reconstruct an image $I_q$ from the query event stream $\mathcal{E}_q$ and compute the L2 distances between the query and reference image features.
+We select the top-K nearest poses which serve as candidate poses for further refinement.

-Finally, for refinement, we first perform local feature matching~\cite{sarlin2020superglue,superpoint} between the query and selected reference images.
+Finally, we refine the pose by first performing local feature matching~\cite{sarlin2020superglue,superpoint} between the query and selected reference images.
 We count the number of matches found for each query-reference pair and choose the reference view $I_r$ with the largest number of matches.
-Then we obtain the refined 6DoF pose by retrieving the 3D points visible from $I_r$ and performing PnP-RANSAC~\cite{pnp_1,pnp_2,epnp,ransac} between the 2D points in $I_q$ and retrieved 3D points.
+Then we obtain the refined 6DoF pose by retrieving the 3D points visible from $I_r$ and performing PnP-RANSAC~\cite{pnp_1,ransac} between the 2D points in $I_q$ and retrieved 3D points.

 By leveraging event-to-image conversion, we can effectively deploy powerful image-based localization methods on events.
-Nevertheless, for high-quality image recovery the conversion solicits repetitive neural network inferences~\cite{event2vid, reduce_sim2real}, which can be costly for edge devices.
+Nevertheless, for high-quality image recovery the conversion solicits repetitive neural network inferences~\cite{event2vid,reduce_sim2real}, which can be costly for edge devices.
 This necessitates the transmission of visual information from edge devices to service providers, where we propose various techniques for preserving privacy in Section~\ref{sec:privacy_preserving}.